 Overview

-While the world still hasn’t recovered from Covid, another threat called monkeypox has arisen.
+While the world still hasn’t recovered from Covid, another monkeypox threat has arisen.
 The following article covers everything that you need to know about monkeypox so that you are fully equipped to counter a threat if one occurs.

 What is monkeypox?

 Monkeypox is a relatively uncommon disease caused by the monkeypox virus.
-Similar to smallpox, the monkeypox virus belongs to a group of viruses called Orthopoxvirus.
+Like smallpox, the monkeypox virus belongs to a group called Orthopoxvirus.

-Monkeypox’s origin can be traced back to 1958, when two outbreaks of this disease occurred in groups of monkeys targeted for research.
+Monkeypox’s origin can be traced back to 1958 when two outbreaks of this disease occurred in groups of monkeys targeted for research.
 It’s mainly spread through human contact with infected rodents.
-However, spread through skin-to-skin contact with a person who is infected can occur.
+However, spread through skin-to-skin contact with an infected person can occur.

 What is the monkeypox virus?

 There are two identified strains of monkeypox.
-The strain that which has resulted in outbreaks outside of Africa in 2022 is less severe than the strain in the Congo region.
+The strain that has resulted in outbreaks outside of Africa in 2022 is less severe than that in the Congo region.
 The strain responsible for this current outbreak is similar to the one that caused the disease in West African countries.
 However, mild illness has been reported in most people infected with that virus.

 How common is monkeypox?

-Although Monkeypox virus infection is rare, the number of cases is also increasing outside Africa.
+Although Monkeypox virus infection is rare, cases are also increasing outside Africa.
 Therefore, the disease is now of global public health importance.

 The natural host of the monkeypox virus